yogar/Stanford-CS-193p-Assignments-1-2-Memorize/README.md

-# Stanford-CS-193p-Assignments-1-2-Memorize
+# Stanford-CS-193p-Memorize

-This repository is my work in progress on assignments 1-2 «Memorizie» at Stanford University's course CS193p.
+This repository is my work in progress on assignments 1,2,5 «Memorizie» at Stanford University's course CS193p.
 Lectures are available for everyone at https://cs193p.sites.stanford.edu/

+## Assignments 1-2

 - [x] Currently the cards appear in a predictable order (the matches are always side-by-side, making the game very easy).
 Shuffle the cards.
 - [x] Our cards are currently arranged in a single row (we’ll fix that next week).
 That’s making our cards really tall and skinny (especially in portrait) which doesn’t look very good.
 Force each card to have a width to height ratio of 2:3 (this will result in empty space above and/or below your cards, which is fine).
 - [x] Have your game start up with a random number of pairs of cards between 2 pairs and 5 pairs.